The Utility Arch, Part III

 By Dr. Adrian J. Palencar, MUDr, MAGD, IBO, FADI, FPFA, FICD

-1. Intrusive – Protrusive, after the Passive Utility Arch is fabricated, it should be inserted into the maxillary or mandibular tubes, to evaluate the parallelism and the tip of the molars.
-The 30° – 45° tip-back (gable bend, “V” pointing occlusally) in front of the molar tubes precipitates:
+1. Extrusive – Retrusive, after the Passive Utility Arch is fabricated, it should be inserted into the maxillary or mandibular tubes, to evaluate the parallelism and the tip of the molars.
+The 30° – 45° tip-forward (gable bend, “V” pointing apically) in front of the molar tubes precipitates:

-- Small intrusion and labial moment (proclination, flaring) on the incisors
+- Small extrusion and lingual moment (up-righting) on the incisors

-- Large extrusion and distal moment (tipping) on the molars, this renders the dental arch longer, therefore, there should be left 3 – 4 mm arch wire distally to the molar tubes, followed by the annealing and bend-back (cinch).
+- Large intrusion and mesial moment (tipping) on the molars, this renders the dental arch shorter, the arch wire should be annealed and bent-back (cinch) distally to the molar tube.

-Also, there should be about 15° – 20° toe-in bent in front of the maxillary molar tubes (not in the mandible), to disto-rotate the molars and add slight buccal moment (torque).
+Also, there should be about 15° – 20° toe-in bent in front of the maxillary molar tubes (not in the mandible), to disto-rotate the molars.
 The amount of the applied force should be measured with the Gram gage (do not exceed 70 grams).

-2. Intrusive – Retrusive, the bends are the same.
-However, follow the protocol of the Retrusive Utility arch in the August IAO Monthly Tip.
+2. Extrusive – Protrusive, the bends are the same, however, follow the protocol of the Protrusive Utility arch in the August IAO Monthly Tip.

 - Rondeau Seminars, Level I, Session 3; 136 – 161